pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 # Concurrency and parallelism

-Concurrent programs use CPU time efficiently without being blocked on I/O or concurrent data synchronization.
+Concurrent programs use CPU time efficiently without being blocked on I/O or data synchronization.
 And parallel programs leverage multi-core CPUs to compute things in parallel faster than sequential programs.

 This page describes how to write concurrent and/or parallel programs in Pen.